Services

 Department - Organization: Department of Canadian Heritage

-Description: The program provides funding to local groups for recurring festivals that present the work of local artists; local artisans; local heritage performers or specialists; and local First Nations, Inuit, and Métis cultural carriers.
+Description: The program provides funding to local groups for recurring festivals that present the work of local artists, local artisans, local heritage performers or specialists; and local First Nations, Inuit, and Métis cultural carriers.
 This includes the celebration of LGBTQ2+ communities and Indigenous cultural celebrations.
 Applicants may request up to 100 percent of eligible expenses up to a maximum of $200,000.

 Deadline: